aemooooon/DATA472-Individual-Project-Submission/README.md

-# DATA472-Individual-Project-Submission - Hua Wang
+# DATA472 Individual Project Submission - Hua Wang

 > As a volunteer of Central Collect Team, I have contribute in this course by providing both Individual Project and Central Collect Team working following: